icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [manifest](https://github.com/mnfst/manifest) - A lightweight Backend-as-a-Service (BaaS) that fits into a single YAML file.
 This [quick start](https://manifest.build/docs/angular) shows how to use it with Angular.
 * [zed-angular](https://github.com/nathansbradshaw/zed-angular) - This extension integrates the Angular Language Service into [Zed](https://zed.dev/).
 * [i18n-studio](https://marketplace.visualstudio.com/items/?itemName=AdrienAudouard.i18n-studio) - Powerful Angular internationalization (i18n) extension for VS Code that displays translations inline, provides autocompletion for i18n keys in TypeScript and HTML files, and offers quick access to translation files.
 Streamline your multilingual development workflow.
+* [ngx-unused](https://github.com/wgrabowski/ngx-unused) - Find declared but unused Angular classes in your codebase.

 #### Documentation tools